cesarm1987/cesarm1987/README.md

-About
+About me:

-Some of my skills
+These are some of my skills

 • CCNA and CCNP Knowledge and experience
 • Python, Java and Apex programming skills